complexphoton/MESTI.m/mumps/linux/README.md

 ### GNU compilers collection

 The compilation of MUMPS requires both C and Fortran compilers.
-Both C and Fortran compliers are included in GNU Compiler Collection (GCC), which should be installed on a cluster.
+Both C and Fortran compilers are included in GNU Compiler Collection (GCC), which should be installed on a cluster.
 On a local machine, you will need to install them by yourself.

 On a cluster, it is likely that GCC has already been installed.
 You can type
 ```shell